-From Budapest we set sail for Vienna, the city from where Emperor Franz-Joseph and his Habsburg ancestors once ruled their vast empire.
+From Budapest, we set sail for Vienna, the city from where Emperor Franz-Joseph and his Habsburg ancestors once ruled their vast empire.
 It is also one of my favourite cities, a joyous place to see everything from opulent palaces and elegant coffee houses to priceless art collections and the white Lipizzaner horses.
-One of the lovely things about cruising with APT, is that as well as including all excursions in the cost of the cruise, there is a choice of tours most days so you can dip in and out of what appeals without worrying about the budget.
+One of the lovely things about sailing with APT Cruising is that as well as including all excursions in the cost of the cruise, there is a choice of tours most days so you can dip in and out of what appeals without worrying about the budget.
 Fares also include flights and transfers, gratuities, Wi-Fi and all meals on board.

 On MS Amabella, one of four APT ships sailing the same cruise next year, the main restaurant is divided into two sections each evening, with an international menu served on one side and an Italian-themed choice of dishes on the other.
 There is also a speciality restaurant, Chef’s Table, with seating for up to 24 diners, at the back.
 We all went to the Mozart and Strauss concert during an overnight stay in Vienna but the next day, while I opted for a tour to the Spanish Riding School, others took an excursion to Schönbrunn Palace, the summer home of the Habsburgs.
 Others headed out of the city to Bratislava, the capital of Slovakia.